Pride parade: Taiwan

 Taipei hosts an annual Gay Pride Parade in October.
 Recently in 2019, the 17th Taiwan LGBT parade is the first gay parade after Taiwan 's same-sex marriage legislation, with attendances of over 200,000, which the largest such event in East Asia.

 On November 1, 2003, the first Taiwan Pride was held in Taipei with over 1,000 people attending.
 The parade held in September 2008 attracted around 18,000 attendances.
 After 2008, the numbers grew rapidly.
 In 2009, around 5,000 people under the slogan "Love out loud" (同志愛很大).
 In 2010, despite bad weather conditions the Taiwan gay parade "Out and Vote" attracted more than 30,000 people.
 Other parades take place at cities throughout Taiwan in: Kaohsiung, Taichung, Tainan, Yilan, Hsinchu and East of Taiwan.
 In 2022, 120,000 people participated in the Taipei Pride march.

 Thailand

 The first-ever Bangkok Pride parade occurred on June 6, 2022.
 The third edition occurred on June 30, 2024.

 Vietnam

 On August 3, 2012, the first LGBT Viet Pride event was held in Hanoi, Vietnam with indoor activities such as film screenings, research presentations, and a bicycle rally on August 5, 2012, that attracted almost 200 people riding to support the LGBT cause.
 Viet Pride has since expanded, now taking place in 17 cities and provinces in Vietnam in the first weekend of August, attracting around 700 bikers in 2014 in Hanoi, and was reported on many mainstream media channels.

 Europe

 Albania

 The first Tirana pride parade was held in 2012 and has been held annually ever since.
 On 25 May 2024, the 12th Tirana pride was held.

+Belgium

+The first pride parade was The Belgian Pride, which evolved into the Brussels Pride, while Antwerp got its own Antwerp Pride.
+Apart from these two largest ones, there are smaller ones like the Limburg Pride in Hasselt.
+In 2026 a canal pride was held in Mechelen for the first time.